 Arrested at her hotel with her daughters on 18 April 2012, Ms A.M. was placed in the Metz-Queleu administrative detention centre (CRA) in execution of an order issued by the prefect of the Bas-Rhin département on the same date.
 On 19 April 2012 she refused to board a flight to Poland.
 She was against placed, with her daughters, in the Metz-Queleu CRA, with a view to a further attempt at readmission to Poland.
 Ruling on an appeal by the applicant, the Nancy Administrative Court refused to set aside the order placing her in administrative detention.
 On 21 April 2012 the judge of the Metz Tribunal de grande instance with responsibility for civil liberties and detention matters authorised a 20-day extension of the administrative detention of the applicant and her daughters.
 That decision was upheld by the first president of the Metz Court of Appeal.
 Ms A.M. lodged an urgent application for an interim measure under Rule 39 of the Rules of Court.
 The acting President granted the application.
 In execution of the interim measure, on 25 April 2012 the prefect of the Moselle département ordered Ms A.M. to reside in the Moselle département.
 Ms A.M. and her children were not released from the administrative detention centre until the following day.
 As she did not know anyone in Moselle, Ms A.M. returned immediately to Strasbourg, where she was stopped by the police.
-The public prosecutor decided to bring charges against her for unlawful residence and failure to comply with the order to reside in a particular locality.
-Following a request by Ms A.M.'s representative, the order to reside in Moselle was repealed and the prefect of the Bas-Rhin département issued a new order, instructing that she remain in compulsory residence in that département.
+The public prosecutor decided to bring charges against her for unlawful residence and failure to comply with the order to reside in Moselle was repealed and the prefect of the Bas-Rhin département issued a new order, instructing that she remain in compulsory residence in that département.
 On 12 September 2012 Ms A.M. was convicted by the Strasbourg Criminal Court of the offences with which she had been charged, and given a suspended one-month prison sentence.

-The applicants allege that their placement in administrative detention from 18 to 26 April 2012, having regard to its duration and the physical conditions in which it took place, as well as the age of the children (two and a half years, and four months) was in breach of Article 3 (prohibition of torture and of inhuman or degrading treatment).
-They allege that their placement in administrative detention took place in circumstances that were contrary to Article 5 § 1 (right to liberty and security) and that the appeal to challenge it was ineffective under Article 5 § 4 (right to speedy review of the lawfulness of detention).
-Lastly, relying on Article 8, they complain that their placement in administrative detention infringed their right to respect for family life.
+The applicants alleged that their placement in administrative detention from 18 to 26 April 2012, having regard to its duration and the physical conditions in which it took place, as well as the age of the children (two and a half years, and four months) had been in breach of Article 3 (prohibition of inhuman or degrading treatment).
+They alleged that their placement in administrative detention had taken place in circumstances that were contrary to Article 5 § 1 (right to liberty and security) and that the appeal to challenge it had been ineffective under Article 5 § 4 (right to speedy review of the lawfulness of detention).
+Lastly, relying on Article 8, they complained that their placement in administrative detention had infringed their right to respect for family life.